RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 7. Click ”Next”

-8. For the ”Role Name” enter: ”<mycompany>-roadie-read-only-role”
+8. For the ”Role Name” enter: `<tenant-name>-roadie-read-only-role`

-⚠️ ”<mycompany>” should be replaced by the lower cased value of your company (e.g. "mycompany-roadie-read-only-role") and should follow the convention highlighted above.
-If it does not follow the convention, the role cannot be assumed.
-This is for security reasons.
+`<tenant-name>` should be replaced by the lower cased value of your company (e.g. "mycompany-roadie-read-only-role") .
+> ⚠️ The enforced naming convention for acceptable assumable roles dictates that the role name needs to start with text `<tenant-name>-roadie-`.
+If other naming conventions are used, the role assumption is blocked by security measures.

 9. For the ”Role description” enter a description such as: